Nurse trapped in deadly Texas pileup crawled out car trunk and reported to work

 While in her pinned car, Benson said somebody climbed over her car to get to people.
 That's when she was able to make her way out.

 "I could hear something on my roof and saw little legs coming down my windshield.
 Somebody ended up opening the back of my car and asking if I was okay.
-And then I was able to actually get out, because all my doors were completely blocked," she said.
+And then I was able to actually get out because all my doors were completely blocked," she said.

 Once she was freed, she says she called one of her co-workers who happened to be nearby and got a ride to work.